Author: admin

 Lillian Ames Stevens

-While by today’s standards the treatment of the girls might be considered harsh, at the time of its creation the school was considered progressive in its kindness to “wayward girls”.
+While by today’s standards the treatment of the girls might be considered harsh, at the time of its creation the school was considered progressive and a big step forward in its kindness toward “wayward girls”.

 The stated purpose of the school: